patrick-kidger/generalised_shapelets/torchshapelets/README.md

 For more details, see the paper: TODO.

-Despite the name, it has nothing to do with wavelets.
+Despite the similar names, it has nothing to do with wavelets.

 # Installation